ConnorChoban/School_District_Analysis/README.md

 ## Summary

 After replacing the math and reading scores for ninth graders at Thomas High School, we can come to the following conclusions.
 One, there was a slight decrease in the percentage of students passing math and reading, and passing overall across all schools.
-This would seem to indicate that the students at Thomas High School are performing better than average, however, not significantly more than other students at other schools.
+This would seem to indicate that the students at Thomas High School are performing better than average, however, not significantly more so than other students at other schools.

 By changing the grades for ninth graders at Thomas High School, the percentage of students passing math and reading fell slightly, but not by much.
-In spite of the decrease, Thomas High School retains second place among schools in the district.
+In spite of the decrease Thomas High School retains second place among schools in the district.

 Finally, by comparing the average amount of students passing across all categories, and comparing by school spending by student, school type, and school size, we can deduce that as Thomas High School falls under the charter school type as well as being a medium size school, both of which tend to produce the highest performing students when compared to other types and sizes, and falls into the secong highest spending bin, we can see that Thomas High School has the traits the highest performing schools in the district.
 As such, and given that ninth graders' scores aren't significantly different from other grade levels, we can come to the following conclusion: There is insufficient evidence to support the claim that there is academic dishonesty among ninth graders at THS.